ryantd42/NY-Legislative-Git/2023/S6785B-2023/bill.md

- Introduced  by  Sen. SKOUFIS -- read twice and ordered printed, and when printed to be committed to the Committee on Investigations and Govern- ment Operations
+ Introduced  by  Sen. SKOUFIS -- read twice and ordered printed, and when printed to be committed to the Committee on Investigations and Govern- ment  Operations  --  committee  discharged,  bill  amended,  ordered reprinted as amended and recommitted to said committee

  AN  ACT  to amend the alcoholic beverage control law, in relation to the hours during which liquor and/or wine stores may  be  open  on  Sunday (Part  A);  to  amend  the  alcoholic  beverage  control  law,  in relation to permitting the sale of beer  at  retail  on Sundays;  and to  repeal  certain provisions of such law  relating thereto (Part B);
   to amend the alcoholic  beverage  control  law, in relation to author- izing special permits to remain open during certain hours of the morn- ing (Part C); to amend the alcoholic  beverage  control  law,  in relation  to permitting  certain  retail licensees to purchase wine and liquor from certain other retail licensees (Part D); to amend  the alcoholic  beverage  control  law,  in  relation  to permissible sales by  license  holders (Part E); to amend the alcoholic beverage control law, in relation to allowing multiple off-premises licenses (Part  F);
-  to amend the alcoholic beverage control law, in relation to  licensing restrictions  for manufacturers and wholesalers of alcoholic beverages and retail licensees (Part G); to amend the alcoholic beverage control law, in relation to the approval of seven day licenses to sell  liquor at  retail  for  consumption off  the premises (Part H); to amend the alcoholic beverage control law, in  relation  to  adjusting  licensing fees  regarding  certain  alcoholic  beverages  (Part I); to amend the alcoholic beverage control  law,  in  relation  to  notifying  munici- palities of the filing of certain applications (Part J); to  amend the alcoholic beverage control law, in relation to changes of ownership of a  licensed business (Part K); to amend the alcoholic beverage control law,  in relation  to  the  issuance  of temporary retail permits; and to amend chapter 396 of the  laws  of  2010  amending  the  alcoholic beverage  control  law  relating to liquidator's permits and temporary retail permits, in relation to the effectiveness thereof (Part L);  to amend  the alcoholic beverage control law, in relation to the issuance of temporary wholesale permits (Part M); to amend the alcoholic bever- age control law, in  relation  to  licenses  issued  for  on  premises
+  to  amend the alcoholic beverage control law, in relation to licensing restrictions for manufacturers and wholesalers of alcoholic  beverages and retail licensees (Part G); to amend the alcoholic beverage control law,  in relation to the approval of seven day licenses to sell liquor at retail for consumption off  the premises (Part H);  to  amend  the alcoholic  beverage  control  law,  in relation to adjusting licensing fees regarding certain alcoholic beverages  (Part  I);  to  amend  the alcoholic  beverage  control  law,  in  relation  to notifying munici- palities of the filing of certain applications (Part J); to  amend the alcoholic beverage control law, in relation to changes of ownership of a  licensed business (Part K); to amend the alcoholic beverage control law, in relation  to  the  issuance  of temporary retail permits;  and to  amend chapter 396 of the  laws  of  2010  amending  the  alcoholic beverage control  law  relating to liquidator's permits and  temporary retail  permits, in relation to the effectiveness thereof (Part L); to amend the alcoholic beverage control law, in relation to the  issuance of temporary wholesale permits (Part M); to amend the alcoholic bever-

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD11092-02-3
+  LBD11092-03-3
- S. 6785  2
+ S. 6785--A  2

-  consumption  within  two  hundred  feet  of  a  building occupied as a school, church, synagogue or other place of worship (Part N);  and  to repeal  paragraphs b and f of subdivision 7 of section 64 of the alco- holic  beverage control law relating to restricting licenses for prem- ises located within five hundred feet of other licensed premises (Part O)
+  age  control  law,  in  relation  to  licenses  issued for on premises consumption within two hundred  feet  of  a  building  occupied  as  a school,  church,  synagogue or other place of worship (Part N); and to repeal  paragraphs b and f of subdivision 7 of section 64 of the alco- holic beverage control law relating to restricting licenses for  prem- ises located within five hundred feet of other licensed premises (Part O)

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
 This act enacts into law major  components  of  legislation necessary  to implement certain provisions regarding licensing and sales under the alcoholic beverage control law.
 Each  component  is  wholly contained  within  a Part identified as Parts A through O. The effective date for each particular provision contained within  such  Part  is  set forth  in  the  last  section of such Part.
 Any provision in any section contained within a Part, including the effective date of the Part, which makes a reference to a section "of this act", when  used  in  connection with that particular component, shall be deemed to mean and refer to the corresponding section of the Part in which it is found.
 Section three of this act sets forth the general effective date of this act.

   PART A

   Section  1.
 Subparagraph  (i)  of  paragraph (a) of subdivision 14 of section 105 of the alcoholic beverage control law, as amended by section 1 of part EE of chapter 55 of the laws of 2022, is amended  to  read  as
  follows:
   (i) On Sunday before [twelve] TEN o'clock [post meridian] ANTE MERIDI- AN and after [nine] TEN o'clock post meridian.
   § 2.
 This act shall take effect immediately.

   PART B

   Section  1.
 Section  105-a  of  the alcoholic beverage control law is REPEALED.
   § 2.
 Subdivision 4 of section 34 of  the  alcoholic  beverage  control
  law,  as added by chapter 522 of the laws of 2018, is amended to read as
  follows:
   4. No tasting shall  be  held  during  the  hours  prohibited  by  the provisions  of  [sections]  SECTION  one  hundred  five [and one hundred five-a] of this chapter.
   § 3.
 Subdivision (d) of section 54-b of the alcoholic beverage control law, as added by chapter 232 of the laws of 2015, is amended to read  as
  follows:
   (d)  No  tasting  shall  be  held  during  the hours prohibited by the provisions of [sections] SECTION  one  hundred  five  [and  one  hundred five-a] of this chapter.
   § 4.
 Subdivision (d) of section 59-a of the alcoholic beverage control law,  as added by chapter 232 of the laws of 2015, is amended to read as
  follows:
   (d) No tasting shall be  held  during  the  hours  prohibited  by  the provisions  of section one hundred five [and one hundred five-a] of this chapter.
- S. 6785  3
+ S. 6785--A  3

   § 5.
 Subdivision 6 of section 117-a of the alcoholic beverage  control
  law is REPEALED.
   §  6.
 Subdivision  4 of section 130 of the alcoholic beverage control
  law, as amended by chapter 186 of the laws of 1949, is amended  to  read